 To learn more about JFCS Immigration Legal Services, visit jfcspgh.org/legal

 With individuals and families arriving in the US without worldly possessions and with limited notification on the timeline of their arrivals, JFCS turned to the Greater Pittsburgh Community to assist with resettlement needs.
-As the initial relocation comes to a close, the resettlement and absorption process continues and the needs of new Afghan arrivals continue.

 After the 10/27 Synagogue Shooting at Tree of Life * Or L’Simcha Congregation building, JFCS committed to supporting bereaved and injured victims, their families and the greater community.
 As a member of the 10/27 Healing Partnership, JFCS offers counseling services alongside partner organizations.